-What is Brownfield Land?
+What is brownfield land?

 - Be achievable - the site must be free of legal covenants or constraints which prevent or restrict development opportunities

-The register consists of two parts:
+The register has two parts:

-- the land is suitable for residential development
+- be suitable for residential development

 The data is provided under the Open Government Licence.